Generalized Stokes laws for active colloids and their applications

 \section{Introduction}

-G. G. Stokes, in 1851, derived the force per unit area acting on the surface of a sphere moving slowly in an incompressible viscous fluid and thus obtained the celebrated eponymous law for the drag force on a moving sphere.
-The solution for a rotating sphere would provide the drag torque.
-Einstein used these laws in his phenomenological theory of Brownian motion and obtained a relation between the diffusion coefficient of a spherical colloid and the friction constant in Stokes law, the so-called Stokes-Einstein relation, the first example of a fluctuation-dissipation theorem \cite{sutherland1905,einstein1905theory,kubo1966fluctuation}.
+G. G. Stokes, in 1851, derived the force per unit area acting on the surface of a sphere moving slowly in an incompressible viscous fluid and thus obtained his celebrated laws for the drag force and torque on a moving sphere.
+Einstein used these laws in his phenomenological theory of Brownian motion and obtained a relation between the diffusion coefficient of a spherical colloid and the friction constant in Stokes law, the so-called Stokes-Einstein relation, the first example of a fluctuation-dissipation relation \cite{sutherland1905,einstein1905theory,kubo1966fluctuation}.
 Smoluchowski, in 1911, presented an iterative method to calculate the force per unit area on a moving sphere in the presence of another and thereby initiated the study of hydrodynamic interactions between colloidal particles \cite{smoluchowski1911mutual}.
-The method was refined by many authors culminating in the ``induced force'' method of Mazur and coworkers \cite{mazur1982,ladd1988}.
+His method was refined by many authors culminating in the ``induced force'' method of Mazur and coworkers \cite{mazur1982,ladd1988}.
 The theory of Brownian motion with hydrodynamic interactions developed in parallel with major contributions from Kirkwood \cite{kirkwood1946statistical,kirkwood1948intrinsic}, Zwanzig \cite{zwanzig1964hydrodynamic,zwanzig1969langevin}, and Batchelor \cite{batchelor1976brownian,batchelor1977effect}, amongst others \cite{tough1986stochastic,russel1981brownian}.
-Through these studies it became apparent that the force per unit area on the surface of the colloid is the key dynamical quantity necessary for developing both the mechanics and the statistical mechanics of suspensions.
-Despite this long and distinguished history the study of colloidal suspensions remains a research area of sustained fecundity \cite{dhont1996introduction}.
+Through the course of these studies it became apparent that the force per unit area on the surface of the colloid is the key dynamical quantity necessary for developing both the mechanics and the statistical mechanics of suspensions.
+Despite the classical nature of the subject, the study of colloidal suspensions remains a research area of sustained fecundity \cite{dhont1996introduction}.